pepeeino/meus-codigos/projeto/readme.md

 ### CORS Handling

 If you plan to use the Cloudflare cookie finder (`validate_site()`), you will need a **server** to bypass CORS restrictions.
 This is because browser-based requests may not allow cross-origin access to certain resources due to security policies.

+---

+### XSS-TESTER

+xss-tester needs a lot of adjustments, mainly because I try to use js and python together, and as I don't know Python very well I used an AI for the codes, this could have caused a lot of confusion for me, which could have caused a lot of errors scripts

+ps: if you want to help me with that there are my discord: bom_d_mais_ser_monogamico or pepeeino

+---